arperrotta/public_code/README.md

 This repo contains code that has been used for publications or personal use that I want to share

 ## 16S_data
-Contains code for initial processing of OTU tables generated form 16S data
+Contains code for initial processing of OTU tables and FASTA files generated from 16S data

 ## Tree_building
 Contains code that supports building phylogenetic trees.
 This includes scripts for filtering and trimming reference sequences and building a configuration file.